johansan/better-paste/README.md

 **Move commas inside quotes** goes the other way.

-Or inside, or leave them alone.
-No change is the default.

 <br/>

 ## 3 Settings

-Seventeen settings.
-Here are the ones you will actually look for.
+Here are the settings you will actually look for.

 ### 3.1 Behavior